Good Traffic but Wrong Clients: The Client Filter Fix

 Now think about who that messaging attracts:

-Someone searching for “affordable” wants cheap.
-They’re price-sensitive.
-They’ll haggle.
+Someone searching for “affordable” wants cheap, is price-sensitive, will haggle

-Someone seeing “unlimited revisions” thinks they can ask for changes forever.
-They have no respect for your time.
+Someone seeing “unlimited revisions” thinks they can ask for changes forever, has no respect for your time

-Someone reading “bring your vision to life” thinks you’re there to execute what they already decided.
-They don’t want your expertise—they want a pair of hands.
+Someone reading “bring your vision to life” thinks you’re there to execute what they already decided, not to lead

-Your messaging is a signal.
-The clients you’re getting are responding to what you’re broadcasting.
+Your messaging is a signal, and the clients you’re getting are simply responding to what you’re broadcasting.

-Meanwhile, your ideal clients—the ones who value expertise, pay premium rates, and respect process—they read your messaging and think “this isn’t for me.”
-They move on to someone who sounds like they work with serious businesses.
+Meanwhile, your ideal clients—the ones who value expertise, pay premium rates, and respect process—read your current messaging and think, “this isn’t for me,” then move on to someone who sounds like they work with serious businesses.

 Calculate what’s happening: